 These are to be used in moderation for daytime wear.
 Fingernail polish must be free of chips and accessories.
 Natural fingernails should be shorter than a 1/4in in length and neatly trimmed.
-No artificial nails are permitted.
+No artificial nails are permitted this includes acrylics, gels, tip wraps, nail art and gel or shellac applications cured under UV light.
+No fake eyelashes are allowed.